sarsamurmu/reboost/docs/configurations.md

 Files to include in the watch-list.
 Can be any of [`anymatch`](https://www.npmjs.com/package/anymatch) patterns.
 By default, all files are watched except for excluded files.

+It only watches the files which are requested.
+So file watcher won't bloat up watching unnecessary files.

 ##### `watchOptions.exclude`
 Type: `Matcher`\